dbojan/csvEdit_Esmeralda/README.md

  updated readme with info on multiple files conversion from command line. switched from using 'shift' and 'ctrl' to 'scroll lock' and 'caps lock' for drag and drop list creation.
  (cause shift and ctrl was already used.)

+-changes in 2023-10-06-2
+ added option to disable/enable multiple dropped files on program. no filtering by default.

 --
 dbojan.github.io